raulmarinperez/collaterals/nifi/airqualitydata/README.md

     ![pic9](img/NiFi_3.png)
  - **Step 3.-** Provide the Process Group with an Output Port and connect it to the ExecuteProcess Processor.
 This will allow other Process Groups or Processors to get extracted data from the Air Quality site:
     ![pic10](img/NiFi_4.png)
-    *Note that this is a very simple Process Group*, but in a real case scenario we could be interested in register a schema in the Schema Registry component within the Process Group.
+    *Note that this is a very simple Process Group*, but in a real case scenario we could be interested in registering a schema in the Schema Registry component within the Process Group.
  - **Step 4.-** Exit from the Process Group, add a **PublishKafka processor** and connect both items to complete our example:
     ![pic11](img/NiFi_5.png)
     ![pic12](img/NiFi_6.png)